TeamMaestro/nestjs-common/README.md

 ### Decorators
 There are a few different decorators that we have made available:
 #### @TryCatch(error: Error, options?: { customResponseMessage: string } )
 This decorator will wrap your whole function into a try/catch and you can pass an optional custom error class for it to throw!
+Errors that are thrown that extend this package's BaseException are not re-wrapped.

 ```
     @TryCatch(SqlException)